saintskeeper/Kaiju-Dex/data/articles/article2.md

 ## Captain Contest

-Share your mutant #KaijuDex on Twitter for a chance to be featured in next week's issue! 📸🔥 Remember, you must be a holder to be considered.
+Share your mutant caption with #KaijuDex on Twitter for a chance to be featured in next week's issue! 📸🔥 Remember, you must be a holder to be considered.
 Don't miss this opportunity to showcase your unique creation to the community! #KaijuKingz #GetFeatured #HoldersOnly

 ![Mutant-Captain](/images/article2/favorite-merchant-with-thought-bubble.png "600, 600")